Time-asymptotic propagation of approximate solutions of Schr\"odinger equations with both potential and initial condition in Fourier-frequency bands: Appendix: Generic results from classical and functional analyses

-Let us remark that the results of this section are not proved but quoted from the li\-te\-ra\-tu\-re containing their proofs.
-Furthermore, in the present section, the operators $A,B,C$ and the semigroups $\big( T(t) \big)_{t \geqslant 0}$, $\big( S(t) \big)_{t \geqslant 0}$ are general and do not refer to the particular objects which are considered in the preceding sections of this paper.\\
+In the rest of the present section, we recall some results from semigroup theory and functional analysis which are used in Section \ref{sec:dyson}.\\ Let us remark that the following results are not proved but quoted from the li\-te\-ra\-tu\-re containing their proofs.
+Furthermore the operators $A,B,C$ and the semigroups $\big( T(t) \big)_{t \geqslant 0}$, $\big( S(t) \big)_{t \geqslant 0}$ used here are ge\-ne\-ric and do not refer to the particular objects which are considered in the preceding sections of this paper.\\

-We start by recalling the notion of a classical solution for an abstract evolution equation (see \cite[Chapter II, Definition 6.1]{e-n}).
-If an operator generates a semigroup on a Banach space, then the classical solution of the evolution equation given by this operator exists, is unique and corresponds to the orbit of the initial value under the semigroup (see \cite[Chapter II, Proposition 6.2]{e-n}).
+We recall first the notion of a classical solution for an abstract evolution equation; see \citet[Chap.
+II, Def.
+6.1]{en2000}.
+Further we recall that if an operator generates a semigroup on a Banach space, then the classical solution of the evolution equation given by this operator exists, is unique and corresponds to the orbit of the initial value under the semigroup; see \citet[Chap.
+II, Prop.
+6.2]{en2000}.